The plants

 Unless otherwise specified, all the plants are sold as unrooted cuttings – fresh stems which don’t have roots yet.
 Commelinaceae are notoriously easy to propagate from cuttings, and larger full plants are brittle and fragile in the post, so cuttings are the best way to transport them.
 In fact they’ll often have started to grow roots in the post by the time they arrive!

 The cuttings will vary in size depending on the cultivar, since bigger plants have bigger stems and therefore bigger cuttings.
-Each cutting will be a healthy stem with an active growing tip and several leaves – never a “wet stick”, single node, or bottom cutting.
+Each cutting will be a healthy stem with several leaves – never a “wet stick” or single node.
 Stems of this size have essentially a 100% success rate in propagation.
 Here are a few examples of the minimum cutting sizes you can expect for a range of different plants:

 Cuttings are individually identified with wooden labels which you can use when you pot them up.
 Each label gives the full scientific and cultivar name, as well as the accession number which identifies it within the collection.
 That means that in future we can always be sure that two plants labelled with the same accession number are the same clone and genetically identical.